yarov3so/ParrotPeater/README.md

                 '

 ParrotPeater allows you to turn a single handheld amateur radio transceiver into a repeater.
-To run this applicaton, you are have a working Python IDE instealled, along with the libraries NumPy and sounddevice.
+To run this applicaton, you need to have a working Python IDE instealled, along with the libraries NumPy and sounddevice.
 You will also need an APRS cable to connect your radio to your computer's sound card (APRS-K1 if you are using a Baofeng UV 17 Pro).

 QUICK DEMONSTRATION (video): https://drive.google.com/file/d/1TmtDIhJIyx5-4ljhzfINe1OYly3Yv8nu/view?usp=share_link